-The most difficult thing that I am beginning to understand the concept of is learning to stay in my own lane., where I am learning to follow my own path instead of following someone else’s path.
+The most difficult thing that I am beginning to understand is the concept of learning to stay in my own lane., where I am learning to follow my own path instead of following someone else’s path.
 I am beginning to appreciate the person I am beside focusing on all the hurtful things of my past.

 I used to have a bad habit of getting distracted by trying to fix other people’s problems except for my own.
 I would sacrifice my own happiness for the sake of others who were miserable because I have a huge heart of wanting to make others happy.

 Staying in my own lane meant I was beginning to learn that my problems were my problems and only I could face them and deal with them.
 No one else, not my family, not even friends.
 I am learning that joy lies within and I cannot depend on others to give me the joy I truly need within.
 True joy comes from following my path and being authentic to who God says I am.

 This also meant that I was no longer holding myself accountable for not fixing people’s problems and allowing others to deal with their own issues because it is their lesson to learn not mine.
 It is one thing to be empathic towards a person, but your intentions allow you to be present with that person and their circumstance giving support.

 There is another thing when you become empathic towards someone’s circumstance and your intentions are to fix them and their problem.
 That is too much clutter, which is unnecessary for any of us to carry.
 We were not meant to carry other people’s problems, but we were given the power to become or develop the skills to become empathic.

 I recognize that I must take the time to search, learn, and evolve an individual on this earth every day of my life.
 It is a sense of relief to begin to understand that I never had to put the pressure on myself to arrive at anything in life in a rush.
 I can move at my own pace, where I know I will arrive on time with God while traveling on this journey called life.
 I am learning that things truly take time and in fact taking my time and staying in my own lane is a gift from God.